edX Responsible Security Disclosure Policy

 Disclosing a Security Vulnerability

-If you believe that you have discovered a security vulnerability or otherwise suspicious activity on edX, please:
+If you believe that you have discovered a security vulnerability or otherwise suspicious activity relating to edx.org (or any subdomain) or the Open edX platform code base, please:

 - report it to edX by emailing edX's security team at email@example.com;

 - describe the nature of the vulnerability or activity; and

 - provide sufficient detail in your report to enable edX to respond quickly reproduce and understand the vulnerability and respond effectively, including the following (as applicable):

 - a textual description of the steps necessary to reproduce the issue;